Saskatchewan Party: In opposition (2004–2007)

 Brad Wall was acclaimed Sask.
 Party leader in 2004, and became the first SP premier in 2007.

 Brad Wall, a former ministerial assistant in the Devine government who helped launch the party and was first elected as a MLA for Swift Current in 1999, was acclaimed as the new party leader on March 15, 2004 after no one else entered the race to succeed Hermanson.
 Wall launched a review of party policies with a view to moderating the party's image.
 Through the review, the party abandoned many of its social conservative policies, such as "boot camp" correctional sentences and any discussion of abortions.
+Reform-based populist policies were removed, with the exception of fixed election dates.
 Wall instead focused on economic issues and improvements to healthcare.
 Still facing questions about the Progressive Conservative expense fraud scandal, the party also drafted a Code of Ethics in 2006, intending to commit members to a standard of ethical conduct under threat of suspension.
 When it was revealed in 2006 that the party had received a $10,000 donation from Imperial Tobacco, Wall created a policy banning such donations.
 In the lead-up to the 2007 election, Wall also sought to put to rest fears about privatization, stating that "Crowns are not going to be privatized and (subsidiaries) are not going to be wound down".

 In 2007, the Saskatchewan Party was sued by the Progressive Conservatives over access to the nearly-$3 million PC trust fund.
 The PCs alleged the fund's trustees—three of whom were active in the Saskatchewan Party—conspired with the Saskatchewan Party to deny them access to their funds as they tried to re-launch the party from its dormancy.
 The case was not settled until 2014, when PC leader Rick Swenson announced that his party had been given control of the fund.

 By 2007, Wall's efforts to broaden the party's appeal appeared poised to pay off.
 In the 2007 provincial election on November 7, the Saskatchewan Party won 38 seats to form a majority government, making Wall the province's 14th premier.